GoogleCloudPlatform/media-search-solution/README.md

     ```sh
     terraform init
     ```
+    **NOTE:** When using Cloud Shell, the `terraform init` command can sometimes fail due to insufficient disk space.
+If you encounter an out-of-disk-space error, please follow the [Clearing disk space guide](https://docs.cloud.google.com/shell/docs/quotas-limits#clearing_disk_space) to free up space before proceeding.
 1. **Deploy the resources.** Apply the Terraform configuration to create the Google Cloud resources.
 You will be prompted to review the plan and confirm the changes by typing `yes`:
     ```sh
     terraform apply
     ```
     The provisioning process may take approximately 30 minutes to complete.

+    **NOTE:** During deployment, you might encounter a transient permission error related to the Eventarc Service Agent.
+This is often due to a brief delay in IAM permission propagation.
+If this occurs, wait a few minutes and then re-run the `terraform apply` command to resolve the issue.

 ### Deploy the Media Search service on Cloud Run
 After Terraform has successfully created the infrastructure and built the container image, the final step is to deploy the application to Cloud Run and configure its access policies.

 1. **Run the deployment script.** From your project root directory, execute the deployment script:
     ```bash
+    cd ../..
     scripts/deploy_media_search.sh
     ```
     This script automates the following steps: